 Much has existed in legend about supposedly uncut Italian versions of Suspiria that contain scenes that are too gory for English-language release, although this is more fan myth than anything else.
 The scene where the blind piano player’s seeing eye dog turns and kills him was cut in many versions that came out at the time but this has been restored for most modern video/dvd releases.

 Inferno (1980) was Dario Argento’s sequel where he announced that both films were part of a trilogy set around The Three Mothers – Mater Suspiriorum, Mater Tenebrarum and Mater Lachrymarum.
 It took Argento a further 27 years to complete the promised third film with Mother of Tears: The Third Mother (2007), although in the interim Luigi Cozzi’s cheap The Black Cat (1990) purported to be an unofficial sequel.
-A US remake of Suspiria was announced during the 2010s under David Gordon Green but finally seems to be set as an Italian production for 2017 release with Dakota Johnson in the Jessica Harper role.
+The original was planned as a US remake for many years but finally went ahead under Italian director Luca Guadagnino as Suspiria (2018) with Dakota Johnson in the Jessica Harper role.
+This is a very different but not uninteresting film.